colt05/morse-decoder/README.md

 ## Requirements
 Python 3
 Keyboard Module
+RPi.GPIO module if you're going to be using this on a Raspberry Pi with GPIO

 ## What it does
 Morse key = q (by default, change the MorseKey variable to the hotkey you will use)